lisitsyn/tapkee/README.md

   (these examples are supposed to be called through `make` as described above, e.g. `make minimal`).
 - `data/` a git submodule that contains data required for examples.
-To initialize this submodule use `git submodule init --update`.
+To initialize this submodule use `git submodule update --init`.
 - `doc/` that contains Doxygen interface file which is used to generate HTML documentation of the library.
 Calling `doxygen doc/Doxyfile` will generate it in this folder.